 - Shift slowly from lying to sitting and then standing.

-Printing made possible with an educational grant from Lundbeck.
+Printing made possible with a grant from Theravance.
 Content created independently by the Parkinson’s Foundation.

 For more insights on this topic, listen to our podcast episode “Understanding Neurogenic Orthostatic Hypotension.”